rdpoor/mu/README.md

 ## todo

+* Should I have different kinds of streams?  one for buffers of audio, one for discrete events?
+* Slide guitar
+* If I pitch shift a bunch of notes to A440, what does it sound like to randomly play each one?
 * Add has_errors and get_errors methods to Stream objects.
 * Refactor: /lib /src /test /examples /sketches  [partly]
 * Create "rebuild from scratch" Makefile for Mu01 [partly]